 Imperial, unaccountable, idiosyncratic, personality-driven; feudalism is a system where the masses have little to no legal rights, little to no due process, and virtually no formal institution of political or economic power.
 Society’s resources may be diverted to the ruling elite and vassals roles are to serve up any and all resources required of us by the imperial.
 Feudalism is very simple – the masses trade our autonomy for civil structure and protection against chaos.

 However, I think that the time is ripe for the next era in the use of the Internet.
 I think that we are either near or at a tipping point where we will demand that our fundamental human rights be recognized, honored and legally regarded on the Internet.
-Legal issues aside, I consider Ed Snowden’s recent actions as one of a chain of “weak signals” indicating forthcoming change in how we are treated as individuals on the Internet.
+While I consider Ed Snowden’s actions as criminal espionage, the resonance of his claims regarding privacy violations was a “weak signal” indicating forthcoming change in how we are treated as individuals on the Internet.

 Stage 2.
 “In the course of human events…” (2013 – ?)